fzi-forschungszentrum-informatik/Lanelet2/README.md

 ## Installation

-### Plug and play (on a Docker image)
+### Plug and play

-You can use the script `./build.sh` to create a docker image and `./run.sh` to access it in bash and play with the examples.

-As you access the image, run these commands to have it operational.
+There is a Docker container from which you can test things out

 ```
-source /opt/ros/kinetic/setup.bash
-catkin init
-catkin build
-source devel/setup.bash
+cd docker
+./build.sh                    # will build the docker file
+./run.sh                      # starts the docker image, builds the code at start-up
+python -c "import lanelet2"   # quick check to see if all worked
 ```

-And finally test it out with `python -c "import lanelet2"` (should yield nothing if installed correctly)
+The docker image contains a link to your local lanelet2, so you can work and see changes (almost) at the same time.
+Work with two screens, one local and one on docker.
+Make your code changes locally, then run again `catkin build` on docker to recompile the code (update python modules).

 ### Install manually on your pc